Open Relating: Explore the Freedom, Face the Challenges

 Unexpected Emotional Difficulties

-Just because you think you are ‘not a jealous person’ and are in agreement with your partner being with someone else, doesn’t mean you are immune to difficult emotions coming up.
-These can involve jealousy, anger, sadness and frustration.
-For many, our deepest fears of being abandoned or feeling that we are not worthy will come up, even if you are not expecting it.
-If this happens, it can be a good idea to get support from a qualified and poly-friendly professional.
+Just because you think you are ‘not a jealous person’ and agree with your partner being with someone else, doesn’t mean you are immune to difficult emotions coming up.
+These can involve jealousy, anger, sadness, and frustration.
+For many, our deepest fears of being abandoned or feeling that we are not worthy will come up, even if we are not expecting it.

-When your partner has other partners, it may cause you to worry that they are better in bed, or more successful, more attractive etc. This can potentially impact on your self-esteem, especially if it is already low.
+When your partner has other partners, it may cause you to worry that they are better in bed, more successful, more attractive, etc. This can potentially impact your self-esteem, especially if it is already low.

 Unforeseen Circumstances